gr4n0t4/bb3NAF/README.md

 # bb3NAF
+## Scripts
-Scripts to calculate NAF elo in the BB3 ladder
+Scripts to calculate NAF elo in the BB3 ladder in script folder
+## Flask app
+Simple Flask app in run.py to serve the jsons in a table